Georgia Sports Betting: Legal Daily Fantasy Sports Options Available

 No, sports betting isn't legal in Georgia, despite recent efforts to install legalized sports betting of any kind.

 When sports betting is legalized, Georgia gamblers should be permitted to place wagers on all Atlanta professional sports franchises.
-We’re not so sure about college sports betting.
+In the meantime, you can legally wager on your favorite local teams via daily fantasy sports and social betting sites.

 Pages related to this topic